dmmalam/wall-leecher/README.md

 Wall-Leecher
 ===

-Summary
+What
 ---
-A Ruby Event Machine driven command line wallpaper downloader that can search from a variety of sites.
+A command line wallpaper downloader written with Ruby's Event Machine that can download from a variety of sites.

-Why?
+Why
 ---
-I got bored of manually searching for and downloading new wallpapers, so I wrote a simple script to automate the process.
-I use it to download a few hundred images to a folder, and then let the OS change every X mins.
+I got bored of manually searching for and downloading new wallpapers, so I wrote a script to automate the process.
+I use it to download a bunch of images to a folder, and then let the OS change every X mins.

-Later I thought it may be useful for other people so I rewrote it using Event Machine to be faster, added a few more sites, and packaged it up as a gem.
+Later I was experimenting with EM for batch IO processing, so  I thought I'll rewrite the script using all async IO.
+I thought it may be useful for other people so I added a few more sites, and packaged it up as a gem.

-Install
+How
 ---
 ` gem install wall-leech`